Assumptions, disclaimers and more

 Q: I have entered my details but nothing happens, what do I do

-A: Use the forward and back arrows at the bottom of the page to
+A: Use the on screen next buttons at the bottom of the page to

 go from one screen to the next.